University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 Hopefully they give you some pointers so you can get going

 **Don't try to enter these commands directly in the terminal!!!**
-They are designed to be placed in a script which we will do after we've inspected the contents of the script (see next page).
+They are intended to be placed in a script which we will do after we've inspected the contents of the script (see next page).
 First, let's just have a look through the script and make sure we understand what the script is doing.